The London Shuffle Club | London Shuffleboard Spot

 SOUNDS SIMPLE.
 WHAT IS THERE TO EAT/DRINK?

 Glad you asked.
-They’re slinging pizzas from their wood-fired ovens topped with everything from cajun-spiced chicken to beetroot and rocket; garlic mushrooms; or mac and cheese.
+They’re slinging pizzas from their wood-fired ovens topped with everything from roasted cajun spiced chicken to beetroot and rocket; garlic mushrooms; or mac and cheese.
 And on weekends, there’s a bottomless brunch on offer, at which you can flag down endless top ups of prosecco, beer and pizza as you play.

 NOTE: The London Shuffle Club is open Tues & Weds 4-11pm; Thurs-Sat noon-11pm; and Sunday 12-6pm.
 Courts cost £40 for a one hour slot (£20 off-peak), irrespective of the number of players you bring with you.
 Do note, though, that this is really a team game which works best for groups of 4-8… so don’t bring too many friends along.
 You can book a lane right HERE.